Skip to main content

 The Bottom Line

-If you already love Inngest's durable execution model and live in JS/TS, AgentKit is a natural extension.
-If you want an agent platform with connectors and evals included, Connic is the better fit.
+If your stack is JS/TS and Inngest's durable-execution model already fits, AgentKit is the natural next step.
+If you want an agent runtime with connectors and evals included, Connic is the closer fit.

 Use Connic when